 The Act provides government institutions with 30 days to respond to access requests.
 Extended time may be claimed if there are many records to examine, other government agencies to be consulted or third parties to be notified.
 The requester must be notified of these extensions within the initial time frame.
 Access rights are subject to specific and limited exemptions, balancing freedom of information against individual privacy, commercial confidentiality, national security and the frank communications needed for effective policy-making.
 Such exemptions permit government agencies to withhold material, often prompting disputes between applicants and departments.
-Dissatisfied applicants may turn to the Information Commissioner who investigates applicants' complaints that: they have been denied requested information; they have been asked to pay too much for copied information; the department's extension of more than 30 days to provide information is unreasonable; they have a problem with the Info Source guide or periodic bulletins which are issued to help the public use the Act; or they have run into any other problem using the Act.
+Dissatisfied applicants may turn to the Information Commissioner who investigates applicants' complaints that: they have been denied requested information; they have been asked to pay too much for copied information; the department's extension of more than 30 days to provide information is unreasonable; the material was not in the official language of choice or the time for translation was unreasonable; they have a problem with the Info Source guide or periodic bulletins which are issued to help the public use the Act; or they have run into any other problem using the Act.